From The History of Philosophy: A Short Survey

 2. Explain Locke’s distinction between ideas of sensation and ideas of reflection.

-4. What is Locke’s distinction between primary and secondary qualities?
+4. Explain Locke’s distinction between primary, secondary and tertiary qualities.

-5. Explain Locke’s view of natural rights and the justification of revolution.
+5. Explain Locke’s view of the state of nature, the fundamental law of nature, and the justification of revolution.

 6. Explain Berkeley’s idealism and God’s role as the source of perceptions.

-7. What are Berkeley’s arguments for idealism from primary/secondary qualities and simplicity.
+7. Explain Berkeley’s arguments for idealism from primary/secondary qualities and simplicity.

-8. What are Berkeley’s two solutions to the problem of God and evil?
+8. Explain Berkeley’s two solutions to the problem of God and evil.

-9. What is Hume’s view of the origin of ideas and the association of ideas?
+9. Explain Hume’s view of the origin of ideas and the test for meaning.

-12. What is Hume’s main argument against miracles?
+13. What is Hume’s main argument against miracles and his four additional arguments against miracles.

-13. Explain Hume’s view about emotion and moral judgment.
+14. Explain Hume’s view about emotion and moral judgment, and his view that “ought cannot be derived from is”.